vanphuc1201/tp/docs/DeveloperGuide.md

     1. Other incorrect delete-contact commands to try: `delete-contact`, `delete-contact x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

-### Edit a contact
+### Editing a contact

 1. Edit a contact while all contacts are being shown

-    1. Prerequisites: must have at list one contact in the contact list
+    1. Prerequisites: must have at least one contact in the contact list

     1. Test case: `edit-contact 1 n/mary`<br>
-       Expected: Fist contact name should change to mary
+       Expected: Fist contact name in the contact list should change to mary

+### Finding a contact

+1. Find a contact

+    1. Prerequisites: must have at least one contact in the contact list if not may not see any difference

+    1. Test case: `find-contact rob`<br>
+       Expected: Should display the contact list with all people whose name contains `rob`, nothing will be display on contact list panel.

+### Setting repository link for a group

+1. Setting repository link for a group

+    1. Prerequisites: must have at least one group in the group list

+    1. Test case: `set-repo 1 r/https://github.com/AY2526S1-CS2103T-F12-1/tp`<br>
+       Expected: You should see a green `repo link` appear in the first group.

+### Getting repository link from a group

+1. Getting repository link from a group

+    1. Prerequisites: must have at least one group in the group list with repo link set successfully

+    1. Test case: `get-repo 1`<br>
+       Expected: you should see a success message saying that "This link is copied to your clipboard, you can paste it now". you should be able to paste that link in a browser.

+### Deleting a repository link from a group

+1. Deleting a repository link from a group

+    1. Prerequisites: must have at least one group in the group list with repo link set successfully

+     1. Test case: `delete-repo 1`<br>
+       Expected: You should see the green `repo link` disappear in the first group.

 ### Saving data